smolang/SemanticObjects/manual/source/glossary.rst

    FMU
       Functional Mock-up Unit, a simulation model following the `FMI standard <https://fmi-standard.org>`_ for multi-model simulation.

+   FMO
+      Functional Mock-up Object, a SMOL object encapsulating an instance of an FMU.

    RDF
       Resource Description Framework, a standard model for data interchange on the web.
 See https://www.w3.org/RDF/.